ehaka/web/content/publication/ode-abnormals/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Journal of Differential Equations*"
+publication: "*Journal of Differential Equations*"
-publication_short: "In *J. Differential Equations*"
+publication_short: "*J. Differential Equations*"

 abstract: We prove that for every polynomial ODE there exists a Carnot group where the trajectories of the ODE lift to abnormal curves.
 The proof defines an explicit construction to determine a covector for the resulting abnormal curves.
 Using this method we give new examples of abnormal curves in Carnot groups of high step.
 As a byproduct of the argument, we also prove that concatenations of abnormal curves have abnormal lifts.